 375 Tropical Rainforests: The Amazon, the Andes & the Inca.
-May Term (3).

 In this course we will travel to the tropical rainforests and the cloud forests of Peru to explore the climatology, ecology, and biodiversity of this region.
 We will explore the ancient culture of the Inca, their empire at Machu Picchu, and the modern Peruvian cultures that now thrive in this region.

 Prerequisite: Permission of instructor.

 385, 485 Advanced Program Internship.
-Fall (2-4), Spring (2-4).

 May be repeated for degree credit for a maximum of 8 credits with permission of the Chair.
-CN only.

 391 Environmental Hydrology.
 Spring (4).

-This course examines the ways that water has shaped our planet by exploring the following topics: hydrologic cycling, spatio-temporal patterns of water distribution and scarcity, water quality and pollution, groundwater and stream flow, and the challenges surrounding water resource allocation.
+This course examines the ways that water has shaped our planet by exploring the following topics: hydrologic cycling, spatiotemporal patterns of water distribution and scarcity, water quality and pollution, groundwater and stream flow, and the challenges surrounding water resource allocation.
 Course includes a weekly lab/field component with off-campus field trips.

-Prerequisite: EVST 100 and MATH 101, or by permission.
+Prerequisite: EVST 100 and MATH 101 or higher, or by permission.